G-Boronad/Arduino-air-quality-analyser/readme.md

 * data logging on sd card;
 * send data to Node-Red thrue serial link.

-I use an automat like below to make this choice
+I use an automat as follows to make this choice.

 ![](automat.png)
 ## Node-Red